KILTprotocol/sdk-js/packages/sdk-js/README.md

 ## Documentation

+> To avoid confusion between the latest released SDK version and the `develop` default branch, the links in the list **point to the master branch**, which always contains the latest official release of the SDK.

 [KILT](https://kilt.io) documentation is provided in several guides and demos.

 - [KILT workshop](https://github.com/KILTprotocol/kilt-workshop-101) 👈 Start here to get familiar with the basics